vmenajr/mongodb-builder/README.md

 **Note:** None of the boxes come up automatically on a `vagrant up` to avoid tons of machines getting instantiated at the same time.

 ## Required vagrant plugins
 1. vagrant-reload: Restarts the box after upgrading.
-Not **technically** necessary but sometimes I've seen weird issues if you don't reload and this plugin make sit a no-brainer.
+Not **technically** necessary but sometimes I've seen weird issues if you don't reload and this plugin makes it a no-brainer.

 ###
 ```